EngBaz/Interactive-PDF-Chatbot/README.md

 This section provides a brief summary of the techniques used to develop this project.

+#### 1. Semantic Chunking

+A <code>sementic chunking</code> is used to build the RAG system.
+In contrast to the <code>text chunking</code> which just splits the documents based on separators, semantic chunking considers the relationships within the text.
+It divides the text into meaningful, semantically complete chunks.
+This approach as shown to give more accurate results during retrieval than the simple text splitter.
+But tt is slower compared to the previous chunking strategy.

-#### 1. Hybrid Search with Rerank Model
+#### 2. Hybrid Search with Rerank Model

-A hybrid search system was built using <code>FAISS</code> as a vector database.
-This system combines the precision of <code>keyword search</code>with the contextual understanding of <code>semantic search</code>, aiming for more accurate and comprehensive results.
+A <code>hybrid search</code> system was built using <code>FAISS</code> as a vector database.
+This technique combines the <code>keyword search</code>with the contextual understanding of the <code>semantic search</code>, aiming for more accurate and relevant results.
 The Langchain <code>EnsembleRetriever</code> tool integrates these two search methods.
-After the initial search, a Cohere AI model is used to rerank the most relevant documents, further enhancing retrieval quality.
+A reranking model by Cohere AI is used after the hybrid search to rerank the most relevant documents, further enhancing retrieval quality.